Organisation of banknote production

 and other professional cash handlers.

-The terms of reference have meanwhile been extended to all forms of banknote recycling.
+The titles of reference have meanwhile been extended to all forms of banknote recycling.
 These machines must be

 able to detect counterfeit banknotes and to physically separate banknotes which are fit for circulation from those